nickpaolino/itinerize/README.md

 create an event and invite friends.
 The second stage requires users to add potential venues for the event.
-The third has users vote on which venue is most suitable for their plans and the fourth, after the deadline is up, displays the venues the received the most votes.
+The third has users vote on which venue is most suitable for their plans and the fourth, after the deadline is up, displays the venues that received the most votes.
 At any stage in the process a user can switch between the first, second, and third stage.
 When the time deadline is up, however, a user can no longer create venues, vote, or invite friends and remains fixed at the last stage.